Romans 3:10-11

 As alluded to above in the passage from Romans 1, every man ever born has a certain sense about God through the testimony of creation.
 And even those who don't have God's written Law

 The natural man is hardened in his heart and darkened in his mind.
 He not only does not understand God but has no inclination to do so.
-If you have shared the gospel to any extent, you know that this last statement is true.
-You could see it on their face as you began to unfold the "bad news" that precedes the "good news".
+If you have shared the Gospel with others to any extent, you know that this last statement is true.
+You could see it on their face as you began to unfold the bad news that precedes the good news.
 And the more you talked with them, the more hardened they became until soon the conversation was over.
 Why?
 Because they did not even want to know.

 Stated another way men don't understand because of sin.
 Sin makes it impossible.
 No matter what level of spiritual life and understanding we reach, there will always be a deficiency in man's understanding.
 Moreover, the more we sin, the less capable of understanding we become.